It’s time for ‘the talk.’

 The downside here is getting a bunch of dead queens.
 If you’ve had to do some queen replacements recently, that might help.
-But the effectiveness of this tincturing process is determined by the hormone levels of the queen bee.
-Therefore, it works better with younger queens than those that are headed for retirement anyway.
+However, the effectiveness of this tincturing process is determined by the hormone levels of the queen bee.
+Therefore, it works better with younger queens than those who are headed for retirement anyway.

 2. Hive Construction Material

 This could be an old brood comb, wax, or propolis.
 The old brood comb doesn’t require additional processing and can be placed as it is in the trap or hive.

 I have come across a beekeeper who melts the brood comb, soaks a piece of cloth in it, and then hoists that fabric on a branch.
 You can choose to put that piece of fabric inside the hive and let the inviting smell do the rest.

 Many beekeepers prefer using Lemongrass (see details) to attract swarming bees.
 You don’t need much because it has such a strong scent.
 A drop or two should do it.
 Alternatively, get a few drops on a cotton swab, and rub the interior of the swarm trap or new hive.